MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-request-pages.md

 > [!NOTE]
 > We recommend that you add fields that the end users of the report will frequently set filters on.

 By default, for every data item in the report and table element in a XMLport, a FastTab for defining filters and sorting is created on the request page.
-To remove a FastTab from a request page, do not define any `RequestFilterFields` for the data item and set the [DataItemTableView](properties/devenv-dataitemtableview-property.md) property in a report or the [SourceTableView](properties/devenv-sourcetableview-XMLports-property.md) in an XMLport to define sorting.
+To remove a FastTab from a request page, do not define any `RequestFilterFields` for the data item or table element and set the [DataItemTableView](properties/devenv-dataitemtableview-property.md) property in a report or the [SourceTableView](properties/devenv-sourcetableview-XMLports-property.md) property in an XMLport to define sorting.
 The request page is displayed, but there is no tab for this data item or table element.

 If a `DataItemTableView` or `SourceTableView` is not defined, then end users can select a sort field and sort order at runtime.

-If you set the property `UseRequestPage` to `No`, then the report or XMLport will start to print as soon as it is run.
+If you set the property [UseRequestPage](properties/devenv-userequestpage-property.md) to `No`, then the report or XMLport will start to print as soon as it is run.
 In this case, end users cannot cancel the report or XMLport run.
 It is still possible to cancel the report or XMLport, but some pages may print.

 In a complex report or XMLport that uses data from several tables, the functionality may depend on a specific key and sort order.
 Design your reports and XMLports so that end users cannot change the sort order in a way that affects the functionality of the report or XMLport.